kaodell/GeoXO/README.md

 - State shapefile from https://www.census.gov/geographies/mapping-files/2018/geo/carto-boundary-file.html, accessed 28 Sept 2022

 Outputs:
-- All figures included in the manuscript
+- All figures included in the manuscript and supplement